syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 ## How to open a document from stream using DocIO?

-A document can be opened as stream using **HttpWebResponse**.
+A document can be opened as stream by using **HttpWebResponse**.
 This stream does not support seek operation and so the contents should be read manually to get the position and length of the stream.
 The following code illustrates how to load the document from stream.

 {% highlight c# %}
 [C#]

-//Get the document as stream
+//Gets the document as stream

 HttpWebRequest request = (HttpWebRequest)WebRequest.Create("https://www.swiftview.com/tech/letterlegal5.doc");